oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Information is *what* needs to be communicated between applications, and data is *how* that information is represented when communicating.
-More formally, information is the unexpected data, or "entropy", contained in a message.
+More formally, information is the unexpected data, or "entropy", contained in a document.
 When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known a priori.
 If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., whitespace, leading zeroes, field reordering, case-insensitive capitalization) is discarded on deserialization.